 int fs = 0 : zipWith (/) fs [1..] diff (_:ft) = zipWith (*) ft [1..]is pretty, but not ideal, for it injects class Enum into the type contexts:

 int :: (Fractional a, Enum a) => [a] −> [a] diff :: (Num a, Enum a) => [a] −> [a]Enum in the type reminds us that these operations combine coefficients with term indexes, which happen to be specified as arithmetic sequences, thereby imposing the Enum constraint.
-The reminder is heavy-handed; int pascal becomes a type error because the coefficents in pascal are lists, in class Num but not in class Enum.
-The trouble could be fixed by throwing power series into class Enum (as Haskell rather cavalierly does with rationals) or by eschewing arithmetic-sequence notation.
+The reminder is heavy-handed; int pascal becomes a type error because its coefficents are lists, which are in class Num but not in class Enum.
+The trouble could be fixed by arbitrarily throwing power series into class Enum or by eschewing arithmetic-sequence notation.
 Having originally done the latter, the practical package now takes a third way: map fromInteger over the list [1..] to yield the desired type, Num a => [a].

 1/[1, −[1,1]]represents 1/(1z0 − (1x0+1x1)z1).
-Automatic coercion converts it to an ungainly form:
+Automatic coercion converts it to

 [[1]]/[[1], −[1,1]]